sinhp/Poly/README.md

 - [ ] Polynomial functors in locally cartesian closed categories
     - [x] Definition of locally cartesian closed category
     - [ ] Beck-Chevalley condition in LCCCs
     - [x] Polynomial functors in LCCCs
+    - [ ] Composition of polynomials
     - [ ] The bicategory of polynomial functors
     - [ ] Cartesian closedness of a category of polynomial functors